2 Clinical effectiveness

 Adapted from Pharmaceutical Benefits Advisory Committee (2008) Guidelines for preparing submissions to the Pharmaceutical Benefits Advisory Committee (Version 4.3).
 Canberra: Pharmaceutical Benefits Advisory Committee.

-2.3.5 See section 3.3.14 of NICE's health technology guidance development manual for additional guidance on the design, conduct and reporting of non-randomised and real-world studies.
+See section 3.3.14 of NICE's health technology evaluations manual for additional guidance on the design, conduct and reporting of non-randomised and real-world studies.

 2.4 Statistical analysis and definition of study groups in the relevant clinical effectiveness evidence

-2.4.3 For each study, provide details of the statistical tests used in the primary analysis.
+For each study, provide details of the statistical tests used in the primary analysis.
 Also provide details of the primary hypothesis or hypotheses under consideration, the power of the trial and a description of sample size calculation, including the rationale and assumptions in a table.
 If the outcomes were adjusted for covariates, provide the rationale.
-A suggested table format is presented below.
+A suggested table format is presented at the end of this section.

-See appendix D to the main submission in the user guide for company evidence submission appendices for details of additional information that should be provided.
+See appendix B for details of additional information that should be provided.

 2.5 Critical appraisal of the relevant clinical effectiveness evidence

-In appendix D, provide the complete quality assessment for each trial.
-See the user guide for company evidence submission appendices for details.
+In appendix B, please provide the complete quality assessment for each trial.

 -